postgrespro/postgres_cluster/contrib/pglogical_output/doc/DESIGN.md

 disconnect and report an error to the user if the server didn't do what it asked.
 This can be important, e.g. when a security-significant hook is specified.

+## XIDs only in begin/commit

+There's no need to send transaction IDs in each protocol message because logical decoding accumulates transactions' changes on the upstream in reorder buffers.
+It sends them only when they are committed, strictly in the order that they are committed.

+If support for streaming transactions through logical decoding before commit is added to PostgreSQL in future, the pglogical output plugin will continue to rely on xact reordering by default.
+Interleaving will only be enabled if the client sends a startup parameter indicating it expects/supports interleaving.
+So we can add xid fields to individual messages in that case, if and when support is added, without breaking other clients.